Healing Guide

 • Summon Twilight Matriarch [flex]: Strong 360 degree burst heal, healing two allies.
 Also deals a good amount of damage passively while summoned.
 Slot this on both bars, or else the pet will unsummon when you bar swap

 • Vibrant Shroud [flex]: Area burst heal, also giving you Minor Vitality for extra healing power and applying Major Maim to enemies to weaken their attacks.
-We also use this skill to proc the Exploitation passive which gives the group a crit chance bonus
+We also use this skill to proc the Exploitation passive which gives the group the Minor Prophecy crit chance bonus

 • Power Surge [flex]: The sorc’s area HoT.
 Puts out healing every time your other heals crit, but only up to every 3 seconds.
 Also provides Major Sorcery/Brutality for an extra stat bonus.
 This is not a very strong heal and can be replaced with something else as needed